thisissophiawang/swin-transformer-explained/README.md

 ## 📝 Course Information

-This project was developed as part of the Deep Learning course at [Your University].
+This project was developed as part of the Computer Vision course at Northeastern University.

 ## 🔎 References